 For example, if one of the other advertisers in your Auction insights report is showing “5%” in the Position above rate column, this means that the other participant’s ad showed in a position above yours in five out of every 100 times that your ads showed at the same time.

-Top of page rate tells you how often your ad (or the ad of another participant, depending on which row you're viewing) was shown at the top of the page, above the unpaid search results.
+Absolute top of the page rate tells you how often your ad (or the ad of another participant, depending on which row you're viewing) was shown at the absolute top of the page as the very first ad above the organic search results.

 This report provides information on other advertisers who participated in the same auctions as you.
 This doesn't indicate that the other advertisers have the same advertising settings as you.
 The other advertisers' metrics shown are based only on instances when your ads were also estimated to be eligible to appear.
 This report won't reveal the actual keywords, quality, bids or settings from your campaigns, and it won't give you insight into the same information for others.